-No one particular food will guarantee that you'll lose weight.
+No particular food, including a healthy omelette, will guarantee that you'll lose weight.
 For this, you'll need to eat fewer calories than you burn during your daily activities.
 Some foods, including eggs, may be a bit more filling than others, however, making it easier for you to lose weight.

 Eggs and Weight Loss

-Another older study published in the International Journal of Obesity in 2009 found that people on a reduced-calorie diet who ate an egg breakfast containing 340 calories for 8 weeks lost more weight and body fat than those on a similar diet who ate a bagel breakfast with the same number of calories.
+Another older study published in the International Journal of Obesity in October 2008 found that people on a reduced-calorie diet who ate an egg breakfast containing 340 calories for 8 weeks lost more weight and body fat than those on a similar diet who ate a bagel breakfast with the same number of calories.

-If you plan to eat an egg omelet for both lunch and dinner, go with a one-egg omelet at each meal so you're only eating a total of 2 eggs per day.
-A large egg has about 94 calories, which is more in line with the calories suited for a snack.
+If you plan to eat an egg omelette for weight loss, for both lunch and dinner, go with a one-egg omelet at each meal so you're only eating a total of two eggs per day.
+A large egg has about 94 calories, according to the USDA, which is more in line with the calories suited for a snack.

 Improving Weight Loss Results

 Eating mainly foods that are low in energy density, or calories per gram, along with your egg omelets may help you lose more weight.
 Because you can eat a larger volume of these foods without going over your daily calories, you'll feel fuller and find it easier to stick with your diet.

 Foods low in energy density tend to be high in water or fiber, such as fruits, vegetables and broth-based soups, while those higher in energy density are usually foods that contain a lot of sugar or fat, such as sweets, fried foods and fatty cuts of meat or whole-milk dairy products.

 Getting plenty of protein is also essential for optimal weight loss.
 A review article published in The American Journal of Clinical Nutrition in June 2015 noted that getting between 25 and 30 grams of protein in each meal may help make it easier to control appetite and lose weight.